 Consider charging "food admissions" for an event, party, or school production.
 The admission price is a certain number of food items; for example, 3 cans or 1 box of cereal.
 You can ask your community to sponsor miles, laps, or hours as part of a marathon, swim-a-thon, or dance-a-thon.

 Holiday Food Drive: November 1 - January 5

 AFAC experiences its highest number of family visits during the months of November and December.
 This is a great time of year for offices, apartment buildings, and community groups to rally together to collect food for AFAC.

-The holiday season is AFAC's busiest time of the year.
-We encourage you to pick up food drive boxes and deliver your food collection to AFAC's warehouse at 2706 S. Nelson St, Arlington, 22206 and get a glimpse of where the food will be served.
+Because the holiday season is AFAC's busiest time of the year, we encourage you to pick up food drive boxes and deliver your food collection to AFAC's warehouse at 2708 S. Nelson St, Arlington, 22206, and you can get a glimpse of where the food will be served.
 If you need a delivery or pickup, please note it on your registration form and an AFAC volunteer driver will deliver food drive boxes and/or pick up food donations.
 Once you register your food drive please allow 3 business days for food drive box delivery or pickup.
-Drop-offs are best between 1-4 PM, Monday - Friday; please contact Lily Duran at firstname.lastname@example.org to schedule your visit.
+Drop-offs are best between 1-4 PM, Monday - Friday; please contact Lily Duran at email@example.com to schedule your visit.

 Please note that AFAC will be closed on Thanksgiving Day, Christmas Day, and New Years Day, with limited staff the days before and after those holidays.
 If you'd like your food collection to be on the shelves by Thanksgiving or Christmas, please plan to deliver your donation 1 week prior to allow for sorting and stocking.
 Thank you for helping Arlington families to enjoy a warm meal with family this holiday season.